1887-88 The First Internationalist

 The following week St Bernards of Edinburgh visited Inchview, again short of players.
 Replacements were found, including internationalist goalkeeper George Gillespie of Queen’s Park.
 Buchanan, Galt, and Johnstone (2) scored for a 4-0 win to Partick Thistle.

 Hogmany 1887 saw Thistle travel to Ibrox to play Rangers.
 The early part of the game was all Thistle, with a goal disallowed for offside, until Rangers scored two.
 The second half was all Thistle again, with ex-Ranger Buchanan scoring, but Rangers scored again.
 The game finished with great Partick Thistle pressure.
 Stewart had been receiving abuse from the crowd all afternoon.
 At a throw-in he lost his temper and threw the ball at a particularly abusive spectator.
 As Stewart stooped to pick up the ball the spectator struck him on the back of the head, which started a fight on the edge of the pitch.
 The game ended 3-1 to Rangers.

-The New Year tour was to the northeast of England, and saw Thistle beat Darlington (2-0), Newcastle East End (3-2) and Sunderland (4-2 in front of 7000, with goals from Suter, Johnston, Paul and Buchanan).
+The New Year tour was to the northeast of England, and saw Thistle beat Darlington (2-0), Newcastle East End (3-2 by the reserve team) and Sunderland (4-2 in front of 7000, with goals from Suter, Johnston, Paul and Buchanan).

-Returning home, scores were settled with a 6-0 win over Port Glasgow Athletic, and a 1-0 win over Third Lanark, both at Inchview.
+Returning home, scores were settled with a 6-0 win over Port Glasgow Athletic, and a 1-0 win over Third Lanark.